 John has generously given me permission to use his elderflower cordial recipe here.

-To heat-treat, put the cordial into swing-top bottles, put the full bottles, stoppers in place, into a large pan of water, cover with a tea towel to keep the hot water vapour in and heat to about 80C for 30 minutes.
+To heat-treat, put the cordial into swing-top bottles and put the full bottles, stoppers in place, into a large pan of water.
+Cover with a tea towel to keep the hot water vapour in and heat to about 80C for 30 minutes.
 If you put an old tea towel in the base of the pan, it stops the bottom of the bottles from overheating.

 Alternatively, put it in plastic bottles, remembering not to fill all the way to the top to leave room for expansion, and freeze.

 Blossom from 30 elderflower heads, stripped from the stems with a fork

 3 or 4 unwaxed lemons (or scrub waxed ones under the tap)